interlay/interlay.github.io/docs/README.md

 ### Radically Open & Secured by Insurance

 What makes interBTC unique is the strict dedication to being trustless and decentralized.
-Users

 - **Secured by Insurance**.
 Vaults lock collateral on the interBTC parachain in various digital assets - in a MakerDAO-inspired multi-collateral system.
 If Vaults misbehave, their collateral is slashed and users reimbursed.
 As a user, you only trust that Bitcoin and the DeFi platform you use are secure.